For UTEP BUILD Students

 Examples of faculty-mentored research projects include:

-Students also become part of a formal mentoring program, through the Chronus online mentoring platform, which includes an innovative online profile-based mentor matching protocol designed to provide students with a faculty mentor who fits their unique research interests and skills.
+Students also become part of a formal mentoring program to provide students with a faculty mentor who fits their unique research interests and skills.

 - Current BUILDing SCHOLARS student who has finished his/her freshman, sophomore or junior year.